EMU500 series

-The EMU500 series is a series of electric multiple unit passenger trains operated by Taiwan Railways Administration (TRA).
+The EMU500 series is a series of electric multiple unit passenger trains operated by Taiwan Railway Corporation.
 The trains are built as local trains and are used throughout the country's rail network.

 History

-In the 1990s, the TRA was facing an aging fleet of local trains, all of which did not feature air conditioning.
-Therefore, in 1993, the company entered a contract with South Korean manufacturer Daewoo to build 344 cars, which would be arranged into 86 trainsets.
+In the 1990s, the then Taiwan Railways Administration (TRA) was facing an aging fleet of local trains, all of which did not feature air conditioning.
+Therefore, in 1993, the company entered a contract with South Korean manufacturer Daewoo Heavy Industries to build 344 cars, which would be arranged all into 86 trainsets.
 The first of these trains arrived in the summer of 1995, and the first passenger service began in 11 October of the same year.

 Features

 The train is built on a system developed by Siemens, which features three-phase induction motors and a 16-bit control system.
 Trains are usually operated in four-car units in the following order: a motorized car with the cab (EMC), an unmotorized car with a pantograph (EP), an unmotorized car (ET), and a motorized car (EM).
 The braking system is supplied by Knorr-Bremse.

 The exterior of the train is made of stainless steel, the first in Taiwan to use the material.
-Its appearance is based on the design of the DR3000 series.
+Its appearance is based on the design of the DR2900 series.
 Each car features three doors on each side, an improvement from the EMU400 series' two doors.
 The destination signs have black text over a white background, which is inverted from the EMU400 series; this was updated to an LED display in 2004–2005.

 Similar to other local trains, seats run parallel to the walls of the train.
-The cars were originally designed with one step at each door, but were converted into a low floor layout between 2016 and 2019 by raising station platforms and remodeling the interior.
+The cars originally had one step at each door; this was removed between 2016 and 2019 by raising platforms and remodeling the interior to convert the trains into a low floor layout for accessibility.
 With this change, the doorframe was raised slightly, and an LED display was installed above the doors.
 As of August 2019, 246 out of 334 cars are low floor.
 As of 2020, the traction system is also being upgraded.